 - How to foster greater collaboration and mutual support in the context of Covid and teleworking among the agency’s staff?

 - How to foster collaboration and more efficient sharing of information across departments?

-By the end of the training period, end 2021, some 200 staff will have followed the programme.
+By the end of the training period, at the end of 2021, some 200 staff had followed the programme.